mrkhntr/C2MIPsASM/README.md

 ********************************************************************************
 ## Loops
 ### `do while`
 The easiest loop to translate from C to Assembly is the classic `do while` loop.
+This is the easiest as we execute the loop at least once and then evaluate the logic.

 #### [Example of `do while` in the Wild](../master/code/dowhileexample.asm)